funilrys/funombi/docs/files/Core/Files.php.txt

     }

     /**
-     * Get the hash of a given file
+     * Get the hash of a given file.
      *
      * @param string $path Path to the file
      * @param string $algo Hash algorithm. <br> <b>Default:</b> 'sha512'